lorenzo85/scenarios-ica/egress-external-services-tls-origination/step2/text.md

 ```

-What just happened is that the *curl* command handled the redirection to HTTPs transparently for us.
+What just happened is that the *curl* command handled the redirection to HTTPS transparently for us.
-`finance.yahoo.com` accepts only connections over HTTPs.
+`finance.yahoo.com` accepts only connections over HTTPS.

 There are two problems with this communication flow: